Understanding Paid Sick Leave & Preventive Cancer Screening

 Yet according to the US Bureau of Labor Statistics, approximately 21% of the working population does not have access to paid sick leave, and workers earning low wages are among those least likely to have coverage.

-In partnership with the Centers for Disease Control and Prevention (CDC), we’ve created a fact sheet and an infographic that provide an overview of the policy landscape for paid sick leave.
+• Our fact sheet and infographic provide an overview of the policy landscape for paid sick leave.
 These resources explain the importance of paid sick leave, outline key elements of a paid sick leave policy, and identify actions that public health professionals can take to encourage adoption of paid sick leave policies.